sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

                 * the price of progress is steep
     * you know your way around a command line and the basics of installing software and neovim plugins on your machine

-## Getting the Perl Navigator language server working with COQ
+## Setting up Perl Navigator with COQ
 * COQ?
 Perl Navigator?
     * Believe me now, ask questions later
         * this is the TLDR; version